mine-cetinkaya-rundel/hello-quarto-demo/README.md

 -   Change to `format: revealjs` -\> save to render

 -   Remove execute / echo to show they're off by default -\> save to render

--   Add a slide with two columns - **REMOVE OR MOVE TO VISUAL EDITOR**

 -   Add code line highlighting to plotting chunk